mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Look at events in that region with middling L but high E, above the peak
 - [ ] Can we put CARI7a and flightaware data in the database?
 - [ ] Simulate SiPM damage incident radiation spectrum (not urgent).
 Look at Andy's email about dose, to francois
-- [ ] ITL data change start time to be -40 ns not -20
-- [ ] Unfolding: boxcar with perfect prior information. boxcar with almost right information.
-Other options maybe
-- [ ] Check 0 degree spectrum to see if it is right
-- [ ] Send to tanya: response functions, selection of calibrated light output spectra (Li, C, boxcar)

 ## In Progress